jy0000/Countability-frontend/README.md

 ## Starter Code

-This starter code implements freets, feeds, and forms with no styling.
-The backend starter code for freets and users from the previous assignment (A5) is contained in the `server` folder.
+This starter code implements posts, feeds, and forms with no styling.
+The backend starter code for posts and users from the previous assignment (A5) is contained in the `server` folder.
 The frontend starter code is in the `client` folder and is implemented using the [Vue](https://v2.vuejs.org/) framework.

 The project is structured as follows:

 - `api/index.ts` sets up the backend database connection and Express server.
 This should actually be in the `server` folder, but it must be here due to a Vercel limitation.
 - `server/` contains the backend starter code from A5 (with some changes)
-  - `freet/` contains files related to the Freet concept
+  - `post/` contains files related to the Post concept
   - `user/` contains files related to the User concept
 - `client/` contains the frontend starter code
   - `App.vue` is the root component of your application
   - `main.ts` is the entry point of your application, which initializes Vue
   - `components/` contains the components of the frontend
     - `Account/` contains the account settings page and the related forms
-    - `Freet/` contains the homepage and components related to Freets
+    - `Post/` contains the homepage and components related to Posts
     - `Login/` contains the login/register page and the related forms
     - `Common/` contains general form components that can be reused across different concepts
   - `public/` contains base HTML files and static assets (like the default Fritter logo)